SynchronetBBS/sbbs/xtrn/SlyVote/readme.txt

 other message networks that might not have Synchronet BBSes should not support voting by default in Synchronet.

+SlyVote also supports avatars, which was added in Synchronet 3.17.
+Users can select a small ANSI graphic "avatar" to represent them, and SlyVote will display the avatar of the people who posted polls.
+Avatar support requires smbdefs.js and avatar_lib.js, as well as the latest sbbsdefs.js.

 SlyVote stores user configuration files, which stores the user's last-read message numbers in the message areas, which are used when the user is viwing poll results.
 Even though Synchronet can keep track of the user's last-read